RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 - Querying company/employee data from SQL databases
 - Searching context from internal documents using embeddings
-- Executing tasks like schedulin and sending emails using automation agents
+- Executing tasks like scheduling and sending emails using automation agents

 Participants will walk away with hands-on experience building a production-grade GenAI application with real-time agent coordination.